RISHIPRAKASH34/Prompt-Engineering-Techniques/README.md

 Python 3.11.9

-Ollama, Run this command in cmd - pip install ollama

-Streamlit, Run this command in cmd - pip install streamlit
+Install Dependencies, Run this command: pip install ollama streamlit

-For running the programs on streamlit, run this command on the terminal: python -m streamlit run file_name.py

-Replace file_name with actual name of your file
+For running the programs on streamlit, run this command on the terminal: python -m streamlit run file_name.py    #Replace file_name with actual name of your file

 This will open up a window in the browser and the program should run through streamlit.